nathanlong/nathanlong.github.io/content/about.md

   order: 1
 ---

-I'm a **Former-Designer-turned-UI-Developer** for [Viget](https://www.viget.com) where I help build user interfaces for clients.
+I'm a **Designer-turned-UI-Developer** for [Viget](https://www.viget.com) where I help build user interfaces for clients.
 I create accessible experiences with a focus on animation and interaction design.
 I'm currently based in North Carolina.

 Looking for more?
 Here's more about: